TeskaLabs/coingame/README.md

 ### Transactions

+Each block contains a list of transactions.
+The list must contain at least 5 transactions (the exception is the first block with one transaction only).
+The maximum number of transactions in the block is 1000.

 The first transaction must a mining reward transaction, which contains only a miner reward in the `Fee` attribute.
 The CoinServer provides a maximum miner fee value.

+Transaction attributes:

+ * `Id` is a long integer that identifies the transaction uniquely in the transaction pool.
+ * `Fee` a float that specifies a fee for a miner for including this transaction in the block.
+ * `Data` is a binary field in a Base64 encoding that contains additional details about the transaction.

+A `ValidTo` timestamp limits each transaction durability.
+If the transaction is not added to a blockchain till `ValidTo` time, it is discarded and must not be used any longer.
+A `ValidTo` attribute exists only for transactions that are yet in the pool this attribute must be removed when the transaction is added to a block.